 Employers are responsible for checking all workers’ rights to work in Australia.
 If employees or job applicants refuse to cooperate, they should be told they will not be employed until such checks have been satisfactorily completed or until their entitlement to work can be verified.

 Employers should check the work entitlements of all job applicants.
 If employers check the work rights of all employees and applicants, they will be in a better position to defend allegations of breaches of the racial discrimination legislation by prospective employees who object to questions relating to their origin.

 Checking a prospective employee’s entitlement to work in Australia

 Work rights can be checked by asking to see a person’s passport or other evidence of Australian citizenship, such as a birth certificate or certificate of citizenship, as well as appropriate photo identification.

 The free Visa Entitlement Verification Online (VEVO) service is the safest and easiest way to check work entitlements of all new workers from overseas, providing you with current visa information.
-You may also like to read the do your employees have a valid visa to work in Australia? booklet.
+You may also like to read Department of Home Affairs information, or the information at Fair Work Ombudsman.

 Employers who do not have immediate access to fax or email have a period of 48 hours in which to conduct any checks.